The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 For the selected kinematic cuts and jet resolution $R$, the strong energy loss is therefore not accompanied by a medium-induced acoplanarity within the statistical and systematic limits of our measurement.
 The change of recoil jet yield at large angles with respect to the PYTHIA reference was also studied, and within the current experimental uncertainties no evidence of large-angle scattering was found.

-The figure also shows the result of JETSCAPE calculations which have been smeared to account for instrumental effects and background fluctuations for comparison, since the data have not been unfolded for such effects.
-JETSCAPE overpredicts the magnitude of the \dphi\ distribution, and slightly underpredicts the level of suppression in Pb--Pb collisions compared to the Pythia reference.
-In order to factor out the effect of an overall yield suppression and compare shapes directly as a function of \dphi, which could reveal quasi-particle effects, the JETSCAPE distributions are shown scaled to the same integrals of the corresponding \pp\ and \PbPb~distributions in data.
-The scaled JETSCAPE distributions reproduce the data well, likewise exhibiting no evidence of in-medium acoplanarity broadening or quasi-particle scattering.
+The figure also shows the result of JETSCAPE calculations which have been smeared to account for instrumental effects and background fluctuations for comparison, since these data have not been unfolded for such effects.
+The JETSCAPE calculation matches the distribution measured in \pp\ collisions well, and slightly overshoots the distribution measured in \PbPb\ collisions in the region near $\dphi\sim\pi$.
+In order to compare shapes directly as a function of \dphi, which could reveal quasi-particle effects, the JETSCAPE \PbPb\ distribution is also shown scaled to the same integral as the measured \PbPb\ distribution, which factors out the effect of an overall yield suppression.
+We note that the JETSCAPE calculation of jet quenching is based on the LBT model at low virtuality, which includes elastic scattering in the QGP.
+JETSCAPE therefore includes a specific implementation of Moliere scattering.
+The scaled JETSCAPE distribution reproduces the data well, likewise exhibiting no evidence of in-medium acoplanarity broadening or quasi-particle scattering.

 The uncertainties in this measurement are dominated by the statistical uncertainty, so that future measurements with higher-statistics data sets will improve its precision.
 On the theoretical side, the parametrically different dependence in some models on in-medium path length of energy loss $\propto{L^2}$ and acoplanarity due to multiple scattering $\propto{L}$ suggest that simultaneous consideration of yield suppression and acoplanarity in data-to-model comparisons may provide significant discrimination of weakly- and strongly-coupled QGP~\cite{Gyulassy:2020jlb}.
 Extensions of the analysis to jets recoiling from different triggers (e.g. high-\pT\ photons/EW bosons) will provide complementary ways to study in-medium broadening.